slakpi/piwx/README.md

     # Disable high-wind blinking
     highwindblink=off;

 By default, PiWx uses GPIO18 and DMA Channel 10 to drive the LED string.
 These may be configured using the following options:

-    # Set LED GPIO pin to GPIO12 (BE CAREFUL)
+    # Set LED GPIO pin to GPIO12 (BE CAREFUL).
     ledpin=12;
     # Set LED DMA channel (BE CAREFUL)
     leddma=10;

 BE EXTREMEMLY CAREFUL when choosing the DMA channel.
 Read up on the available DMA channels.
 PiWx currently only supports GPIO12 and GPIO18 (PWM0).
 The default options are the safest.
-Leave these options alone unless there is a compelling option to change them.
+However, if the PiTFT display is attached, it will use GPIO18 and the LED string will need to use GPIO12.

 PiWx can log basic events to `<prefix>/var/piwx/piwx.log`.
 The logger supports four levels of output: `quiet` (default), `warning`, `info`, and `debug`.
 Each